Weather’s Pervasive Impact on Aviation

 Meteorology Departments

-Many airlines employ meteorologists who specialize in aviation weather, providing customized forecasts for flight planning and operations.
+Many airlines employ their own meteorologists specializing in aviation weather.
+They produce customized forecasts tailored to flight planning and daily operations.
+The good ones are worth their weight in jet fuel.

 Dispatcher Decision Support